-Additional descriptive statistics seem to corroborate this view: 11% of individuals in the full sample experienced a weight change (either gain or loss) of at least 10% between two subsequent waves of the survey.
-In the full sample, around 17% of individuals became either overweight or obese across two subsequent waves of the survey, while 8% of individuals either overweight or obese switched back to a normal weight category during the same period.
-Figures 1 and 2 suggest that weight change is more important among individuals having retired between waves.
-Figure 1 pictures the distribution of weight change among individuals having retired across waves versus the distribution of weight change among individuals continuously employed or retired in all waves, for men and women respectively.
-A simple look at each graph suggests that the distribution is flatter among individuals having retired across waves (the peak around zero -meaning no weight change- is indeed less clear-cut), for both men and women.
-Although the distributions are not significantly different -neither for men nor for women-, it is suggestive evidence that individuals who retire experience weight change to a higher extent than individuals continuously employed or retired during the period under study.
-Similarly, the proportion of individuals experiencing a weight change of at least 10% between two subsequent waves of the survey (see Figure 2) is higher among men and women having retired (11% and 14% respectively) than among men and women continuously em-
+Additional descriptive statistics seem to corroborate this view : in the pooled sample - irrespective of retirement status -, 11% of individuals experienced a weight change (either gain or loss) of at least 10% between two subsequent waves of the survey.
+Seventeen percent became either overweight or obese across two subsequent waves of the survey, while 8% either overweight or obese switched back to a normal weight category.
+More specifically, Figures 1 and 2 suggest that weight change is more important among individuals having retired between waves.
+Figure 1 plots the distribution of weight change for individuals having retired across waves as well as the distribution of weight change for individuals continuously employed or retired in all waves, for men and women respectively.
+A simple look at each graph suggests that the distribution is flatter for individuals having retired across waves : the peak around zero - meaning no weight change - is indeed less clear-cut in both graphs.
+Although the distributions are not significantly different - neither for men nor for women -, it suggests that individuals who retire experience weight change to a higher extent than individuals continuously employed or retired.
+Similarly, the proportion of individuals experiencing a weight change of at least 10% between two subsequent waves of the survey (see Figure 2) is higher among men and women having retired (11% and 14% respectively) than among men and women continuously employed or retired (9% and 12% respectively).13

 Different sets of covariates are used, depending on the specification used (POLS, FE or FEIV models).
 We introduce age and age squared in all specifications to control properly for the age trend and to account for a potential non-linear effect of age on weight.
 Each specification also includes marital status (lives with a spouse-partner/does not live with a spouse-partner) and time dummies for 2006 and 2010.
-The average age of men and women in the full sample was 59.8 and 59.7 years old respectively.
+The average age of men and women in the pooled sample was 59.8 and 59.7 years old respectively.
 On average, men and women having retired between 2004 and 2010 were aged 60.3 and 60.4 years old respectively.
 Eightyseven percent of men in the full sample lived with a spouse or partner, while only 72% of women did so.
-Gender, educational level13 (primary education/lower secondary/upper secondary/postsecondary), occupation14 (blue collars/white collars/technicians/managers and professionals) and country dummies are only included in the POLS specification, as FE and FEIV models do not permit to identify the effects of time-invariant variables.
+Gender, educational level14 (primary education/lower secondary/upper secondary/postsecondary), occupation15 (blue collars/white collars/technicians/managers and professionals) and country dummies are only included in the POLS specification, as FE and FEIV models do not permit to identify the effects of time-invariant variables.
 Summary statistics for gender, educational level, occupation and country can be found in Tables 2 and 3 for men and women respectively.
 Seventeen percent of men in the full sample had achieved primary education, 18% lower secondary education, 33% upper secondary education and 32% post secondary education.
 The corresponding figures for women are 17%, 18%, 30% and 35%.
-Thirty-three percent of males in the full sample were in blue-collar occupations, 13% in whitecollar occupations, 20% were technicians and 34% managers or professionals.
-Similarly, 20% of women in the full sample were in blue-collar occupations, 32% in white-collar occupations, 19% were technicians and 29% managers or professionals.
-Men and women having retired across waves exhibited the same patterns of education and occupation than individuals in the full sample.
-Belgium, Sweden, France, Italy and Germany were the most represented countries in the male and female full samples.